 Companies such as Trivago, Alibaba Travels, and Revolut use the Yarn package manager in their tech stacks.
 Moreover, this package manager can easily integrate with phpMyAdmin, WhiteSource, Serverless Chrome, Dependabot, and Bit, among others.

 It can restrict licenses of installed modules and means for supplying license information.
 This is helpful when you have to check the licenses of all the modules on which you depend.

-It is compatible with both BOWER and npm workflows, which means it supports mixing registries.
+It is compatible with BOWER and npm workflows, which supports mixing registries.

 3. Offline cache